AnteBucan/keyb-hr/README.md

 ## Usage
 Download the latest release and unpack it in DOSBox folder.

-Use .bat files to load the desired font and keyboard:
+Use .BAT files to load the desired font and keyboard:

 - ### HR.BAT
      - Use EGA.CPX font with Croatian diacritics in CP852 standard